 The text box on a card contains the game effects.
 Stand-alone italicized flavor text doesn't affect the game.
 Effects cause things to happen in the game and can change game rules.
-There is a general chance to play any kind of effects during the battle step, except those on Missions, unless otherwise directed.
+There is a general chance to play any kind of effects during the battle step, except those on Missions and Resource cards, unless otherwise directed.